Healthcare professionals can play a role in helping prevent overdose deaths in Rhode Island

 Learn More

-Pathways for Emergency Department Providers – Pathways provides training resources for Healthcare Professionals and nurses and offers technical support to all Rhode Island Emergency Departments.
+Pathways for Emergency Department Providers – Pathways provides training resources for healthcare professionals and offers technical support to all Rhode Island emergency departments.

-Provider Education Tools – Find printable addiction and overdose publications and materials from The Rhode Island Department of Health.
+Provider Education Resources – Find printable addiction and overdose publications and materials from The Rhode Island Department of Health.

 Learn more about the Consolidated Appropriations Act of 2023